 RhD is an inherited protein found on red blood cells.
 If a person’s blood has the protein, they’re RhD positive.
 If not, they’re RhD negative.
 Normally, this doesn’t affect a person’s health, but it may cause complications during pregnancy if the pregnant person and fetus have incompatible blood types.

-Currently, as a precaution, all pregnant people with RhD negative blood types receive an injection to prevent their immune system from developing antibodies that fight against their fetus’s blood type.
+Currently, as a precaution, all pregnant people with an RhD negative blood type receive an injection to prevent their immune system from developing antibodies that fight against their fetus because of its blood type.
 If antibodies do develop, they don’t pose a risk to the first pregnancy, but future pregnancies are closely monitored.
-These steps aren’t necessary in pregnancies without RhD incompatibility.
+But the injections and monitoring aren’t necessary in pregnancies without RhD incompatibility.
 A blood test called noninvasive fetal RhD blood group genotyping (RhD genotyping) can look at fetal DNA in the pregnant person’s blood and see if the pregnancy is RhD incompatible.